mechanicles/ruby_simple_search/README.md

 end
 ```
 While defining simple_search_attributes, don't add integer/decimal data
-attributes to it.
-It will give an error, instead of this you can do
+attributes to it, instead of this you can do integer/decimal operation
-integer/decimal operation by passing block to simple search method
+by passing block to simple search method
 ```Ruby
 Post.simple_search('tuto')
 # => posts which have 'tuto%' text in the title or in the description fields